Almost local metrics on shape space of hypersurfaces in n-space: Geodesic distance on

 \section{Geodesic distance on $B_i(M,\mathbb R^n)$}

-We will state some conditions on $\Phi$ ensuring that the almost local metric $G^\Phi$ induces non-vanishing geodesic distance on $B_i$.
-The proofs are based on a comparison between the $G^\Phi$-length of a path and its area swept out.
+We will state some conditions on $\Ph$ ensuring that the almost local metric $G^\Ph$ induces non vanishing geodesic distance on $B_i$.
+The proofs are based on a comparison between the $G^\Ph$-length of a path and its area swept out.
 In the last part we will use the vector space structure of $\R^n$ to define a Fr\'echet metric on shape space $B_i(M,\R^n)$.
-In \ref{fr:fr} it is shown how this metric is related to a $L^\infty$ Finsler metric, and in \ref{fr:fr2} the Fr\'echet metric is compared to almost local metrics.
+In section \ref{fr:fr} it is shown how this metric is related to an $L^\infty$ Finsler metric, and in section \ref{fr:fr2} the Fr\'echet metric is compared to almost local metrics.